sunrise-abhi/sunrise-systems/assets/website/sunrise-systems/README.md

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

+> **🔐 Backup System Available:** This project includes a complete backup & restore system for your CMS content, media files, and configuration.
+See [BACKUP-SYSTEM.md](./BACKUP-SYSTEM.md) to get started.

 This template is right for you if you are working on:

 - A personal or enterprise-grade website, blog, or portfolio